This institution is an equal opportunity provider and employer.

 Members Urged to Contact EPA

 New proposed EPA regulations could increase electricity prices, and when the cost of electricity goes up so does the cost of many other daily goods.
 Visit www.TellEPANC.com

 and tell the EPA we need a balanced solution to our energy future.

 Teachers: Apply Early for Bright Ideas Grants and a Chance to Win

 Albemarle Electric Membership Corporation is accepting applications for Bright Ideas education grants to fund creative, classroom-based learning projects.
 The final deadline to apply is Sept.
-19, but teachers who submit their application by the early-bird deadline of Aug.
-15 will have a chance to win one of five $100 gift cards.
+19.

 Co-op Now offers Pay As You Go Metering